Where should I park my car overnight?

 How to reduce risks of parking overnight

-There are a few steps you can take to safeguard your car from thieves and vandals when parking your car overnight.
+There are a few steps you can take to protect your car from thieves and vandals when parking your car overnight.

 Installing security lights that are activated by motion sensors to your garage door or driveway can be a good idea.
 It won’t bring down the cost of your car insurance policy, but it will at least deter thieves and vandals and improve the overall security of your car - thus making it less likely that you’ll need to make a claim.

-If you park on the street, try to park under street lights to deter any would-be thieves, and think about installing an alarm on your car if it doesn’t already have one.
+If you park on the street, try to park under street lights to deter any would-be thieves, and think about installing an immobiliser or alarm on your car if it doesn’t already have one.

 What if I'm away from home?

 When your insurer asks you where you’ll be parking your car overnight when you first take out your policy, it is understood that this is the place your car will be parked most of the time.
 It would be unreasonable for insurers to expect you to park in the exact same location every day for the duration of your policy.
 So it’s safe to say that parking somewhere else overnight when visiting friends or family won’t affect your insurance policy.

 However, you do still need to be mindful of how secure your car is when being parked overnight away from your usual location.
 If you can, opt for a garage or driveway - or at the very least near street lighting if you’re parking out on the road.
 If you’ll be away from your car for several days (e.g. when going on holiday) if would be a good idea to consider parking in a more secure place.